telerik/ajax-docs/api/server/Telerik.Web.UI/GridAttachmentColumn.md

 `System.Void`

-###  ShouldExtractValues
+###  FillValues

-Get value based on the current IsEditable state, item edited state and ForceExtractValue setting.
+Extracts the values from the editedItem and fills the names/values pairs for each data-field edited by the column in the newValues dictionary.

 #### Parameters

+#### newValues `System.Collections.IDictionary`

+dictionary to fill.
+This param should not be null (Nothing in VB.NET)

-#### item `Telerik.Web.UI.GridEditableItem`
+#### editableItem `Telerik.Web.UI.GridEditableItem`

-item to check to extract values from
+the GridEditableItem to extract values from

 #### Returns

-`System.Boolean`
+`System.Void`

 ###  GetActiveDataField